 There are certain things that you should keep in mind when you’re getting ready to write your essay, both in terms of what’s helpful and in terms of what is less so, and they’re worth thinking about before you get started.

-Here are some tips on how to get ready to write a first-rate essay for your application.
+Here are some tips on how to get ready to write a first-rate essay for your scholarship application.

 Schedules are your friend

 It’s easy to push some tasks to the bottom of your priority list when you’re busy, especially tasks that seem like they can be done later than others.
-Don’t make this mistake when it’s time to start thinking about your applications.
+Don’t make this mistake when it’s time to start thinking about your scholarship applications.

 Pull out our planner and put writing your essay in it.
 Make sure you schedule it early enough that you aren’t risking running out of time because late applications don’t get considered.